sadmanhoque/ECS-project/README.md

 ### sample-node-project

 The name is very self explanatory, this can be used for quickly testing the services deployed by the ECS-deployer.
-However, to test the pipeline tools deployed by CICD-deployer, this would need to be in another repo, which also exists, I made this before thinking that far.
-The other repo has the same name as this dir "sample-node-project", even though it's actually a react app.
+However, to test the pipeline tools deployed by CICD-deployer, this would need to be in another repo, which also exists, I made this for testing.
+The other repo is: https://github.com/sadmanhoque/sample-node-project.